withastro/astro/packages/integrations/image/README.md

 Defines an alternative text description of the image.

-Set to an empty string (alt="") if the image is not a key part of the content (it's decoration or a tracking pixel).
+Set to an empty string (`alt=""`) if the image is not a key part of the content (e.g. it's decoration or a tracking pixel).

 #### sizes